Curious about Karen Salmansohn and how this NotSalmon site came to be? Wondering why it’s called NotSalmon?

 I even shared a range of research studies all about how laughter and fun are high performance fuels in a TEDx talk I gave.

-Since leaving the advertising world, I’ve become a multi bestselling author and award winning designer – with about 2 million books sold globally – and 1.5 million online fans – known for writing and designing what I call…
+I’ve become a multi bestselling author and award winning designer – with about 2 million books sold globally – and 1.5 million online fans – known for writing and designing what I call…

 “self-help for people who would never be caught dead doing self-help.”